2022 Best HEPA Air Purifier For Classroom

 - Avoid keeping food in the classroom to minimize pest problems.

 - Clean and remove classroom clutter so it will not stir back into the air when disturbed.
-Sanitize according to the State Department of Health guideline.
+Sanitize according to the State Department of Health guidelines.

 - Attend Parent Teacher Association (PTA) to identify, highlight, and discuss any school air quality issue.